You have questions. We’ve got answers. Get a feel for the Annual Gathering, whether it’s your first time or it’s been a while since you last attended.

 The Games Room is a 24-hour funhouse of continuous play, and more competition spills over into a Tournaments Room.
 Hospitality — open 24 hours — is a ballroom with tables and chairs, snacks, soft drinks, and beer and wine (alcohol is typically served from early afternoon until late into the evening or early morning).
 It’s a communal space where people just hang out and enjoy each other’s company.
 (Some attendees spend all or most of their AG time here.)

-After the sun goes down, some of our bigger Special Interest Groups — Gen Y, Gen X, QueerSIG, HoserSIG, and Hell's M's — open up their suites for late-night shenanigans.
+After the sun goes down, some of our bigger Special Interest Groups — Gen Y, Gen X, QueerSIG, Firehouse, and Hell's M's — open up their suites for late-night shenanigans.
 Suite numbers are listed in the event program.

 And there are special events, such as the Misster Mensa pageant fundraiser, the Gala Dinner with a speaker, and tours of local attractions.